synergycodes/ng-diagram/packages/ng-diagram/projects/ng-diagram/README.md

 Unlike generic diagramming libraries, **ng-diagram** is Angular-first — built on Angular signals and templates for seamless integration and performance.

-## ⚠️ Beta Notice

-This project is currently in beta.
-While features and APIs may still evolve, the foundation is stable, and your feedback will directly shape its future.

 ## ✨ Features

 - **🎯 Interactive Elements**: Draggable, resizable, and rotatable nodes